titpetric/netdata/README.md

 >
 > 1. fork netdata repo,
 > 2. run /update-releases.sh,
-> 3. commit, push and submit a PR to `titpetric/netdata`
+> 3. add, commit, push and submit a PR to `titpetric/netdata`
 >
-> When you will submit a PR, I will also add the new version to the docker hub and thank you profusely :).
+> When you will submit a PR, I will also add the new version to the docker hub and thank you profusely.

 # Limiting IP netdata listens to